-Who is affected by the regulations?
+Who is affected by the Packaging Waste Regulations?

 The regulations apply to companies, groups of companies, partnerships or sole traders who carry out packaging activities or functions within the ‘packaging chain’, have a turnover of more than £2 million and handle more than 50 tonnes of packaging in a calendar year.